aipie/bike-share/README.md

 ### Overview of Findings
 Explain the overarching findings, trends, and themes in 2-3 sentences here.
 This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
 You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.

-Casual riders tend to take longer rides but ride less frequently, especially on classic bikes, suggesting recreational use.
+Casual riders took longer rides but rode less frequently, especially on classic bikes, suggesting recreational use.
 Casual riders use bikes more on weekends and in tourist-heavy areas.
-Members take more rides, and their rides are shorter, structured, and commuter-focused.
+Members took more rides, which were shorter, structured, and commuter-focused.
-The afternoon is the most popular riding time for casual riders and members, but morning rush hour is also significant for members.
+The afternoon is the most popular riding time for casual riders and members, but the morning rush hour is also significant for members.

 [Visualization, including a graph of overall trends or snapshot of a dashboard]